IMPORTANT ANNOUNCEMENT regarding research with minors involving online surveys:

 Denial of Approval:

 A protocol may be denied approval due to either noncompliance or the proposed study may not qualify to be reviewed under the expedited mechanism.
-In both cases, the IRB in cooperation with the Office of Compliance will make every effort to help the researchers to address the compliance concerns.
+In both cases, the IRB in cooperation with the Office of Research Compliance will make every effort to help the researchers to address the compliance concerns.
 In rare instances, where the proposed study could not be achieved under the set forth criteria, the researcher will be asked to resubmit a fresh application to be reviewed under he full committee review mechanism

 Refer to Full Committee: